 The steely determination that Tim showed since returning to consciousness after the crash now shifted to rebuilding himself as an Ironman.
 Less than half a year after he broke his neck, Tim was already in the gym with his sights on big goals.
 Remarkably, on April 16, almost exactly six months after the accident, Tim took on the 2018 Boston Marathon.
 Despite driving rain and temperatures close to freezing, Tim finished in 2 hours, 49 minutes and 42 seconds, just five minutes more than the marathon leg of his world-record-setting Ironman race in Florianopolis, Brazil in May 2017.

 On July 29, 2018, Tim was back on an elite Ironman start line in Hamburg, Germany.
 A ninth-place finish marked an incredible achievement but was not enough to secure a return to Kona.
 Undeterred, Tim made another bid for qualification just three weeks later at Ironman Denmark in Copenhagen.
 Unfortunately, the race didn’t go to plan.
 After a strong start, Tim was forced to retire.
 Just as he was accepting that a return to the World Championships would have to wait, news came that one of the qualifiers had dropped out.
 Ranked just outside the qualification places, Tim would take his spot.
-The Man with the Halo is heading back to Kona.
-Check back for updates as Tim heads to Hawaii with unfinished business to settle.
-The Ironman World Championships takes place October 13, 2018.
+The Man with the Halo was heading back to Kona.

 After previewing The Man with the Halo for the first time, and just two days after his remarkable return to racing at the Boston Marathon, Tim spoke with On founders David Allemann and Caspar Coppetti.
 See the full Q&A here: